pjho/pjho.github.io/page_cv.md

 ##Experience
 ###Xero <span class="deemphasize"> - July 2015 to present</span>
-####Developer Internal Applications
+####Developer Internal Applications / Frontend Developer
-My role at Xero mostly involves working on an internal website which provides information to staff about the company and its processes.
-It uses Atlassian Confluence as a CMS but presents information in a nicer way.
+At Xero my work has mostly involved working on internal facing applications as a Frontend Developer.
+I have primarily been working with React & Redux to build single page appliations that interface with other internal applications, primarily Atlassian JIRA & Confluence.

 ###OE - North America <span class="deemphasize"> - March 2014 to April 2015</span>